ypriverol/os-proteomics/manuscript.md

 To create a more robust and impactful OSS ecosystem in proteomics, stronger incentives for community involvement and frameworks that support sustained collaboration are essential.
 With enhanced incentives, collaborative frameworks, and dedicated resources, the proteomics community can achieve a more sustainable, widely supported, and effective ecosystem of open-source tools.

-Apart from the engament needed from the community to foster the development of open-source software, proteomics could start thinking to create and sustain some of the core functionalities of the field in small libraries and tools that could be used by the entire community and full solutions.
-This is the case, for example, for search engines that are now widely used but multiple tools but also tools like MS2Rescore [35803561] (for rescoring peptide identifications), pyOpenMS [24420968] (for based proteomics functions) or spectrum_utils [31809021] (for spectral data manipulation).
+Apart from the engagement needed from the community to foster the development of open-source software, proteomics could create and sustain some of the core functionalities of the field in small libraries and tools that could be used by the entire community: for example tools like MS2Rescore [35803561] (for rescoring peptide identifications), pyOpenMS [24420968] (for Python-based proteomics functions) or spectrum_utils [31809021] (for spectral data manipulation).

 # The community can contribute to development